eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/02-graphql-query-multiple-services-with-urqls-graphql-client.md

 ## Urql

-`urql` is a data fetching library that we can use to send queries and mutations to our GraphQL API (Onegraph).
+`urql` is a data fetching library that we can use to send queries and mutations to our GraphQL API (OneGraph).
 In order to specify queries, `urql` also requires the `graphql` package.

 `yarn add urql graphql`